-Exercises to Help Golfers Improve Their Driving Distance
+The Best Golf Exercises to Increase Driving Distance

 Arm and Shoulder Exercises to Add Distance

-For golfers looking to add distance to their drives, technique can only take you so far.
-Ultimately, any golfer should also focus on strengthening their upper body, particularly the arms and shoulders.
-You can improve strength and distance by completing these exercises three days a week.
+If you want to gain distance, technique can only take you so far.
+To go beyond great form, you must focus on strengthening your upper body, particularly the arms and shoulders.
+You can improve strength and add distance by completing these exercises three days a week.
 Do two sets of 12 to 20 repetitions to improve strength without bulking up.

 Curls on Exercise Ball

 In order to hit the ball longer, try building your core strength.
 Sit on an exercise ball and find your balance point.
 Take 15-pound dumbbells and do 10 curls with each arm.
 Take a 30-second break and repeat the set.
-It doesn't matter whether you do both arms at the same time or you alternate them.
+Feel free do both arms at the same time, or alternate arms.

 This can be done with free weights or on an exercise machine.
 If you have a spotting partner, use free weights.
-Set the weight on your chest -- start off with 150 pounds if you are an adult male -- and press it up until you can lock your elbows.
+Start at a weight that most closely replicates your body weight, and add or subtract from these as necessary.
+Set the weight on your chest and press it up until you can lock your elbows.
 Do this 15 times and take a 30-second break before repeating the set.
-Start off with 75 pounds if you are an adult female.
-As your muscles develop, more weight can be added to keep the exercise challenging.
+As your muscles develop, add more weight to keep the exercise challenging.

-The shoulder flexion exercise will strengthen the front of your shoulder.
+The front shoulder raise strengthens the front of your shoulder.
 You can use two dumbbells or a barbell.
-Hold your arms in front of you straight with your palms facing down.
-Either hold a dumbbell in each hand or hold a barbell with both, shoulder-width apart.
+Hold your arms in front of you with your palms facing down.
+Either hold a dumbbell in each hand or a barbell with both, shoulder-width apart.
 Raise your arms straight in front of you to shoulder height, no higher.
 Bring your arms down straight to your legs to finish the exercise.

 Reverse Fly or Bent-Over Lateral Raise